CRBroughton/Forager/README.md

 ## Known bugs

 - App will not center itself on the home location, needs refeshing a few times.
+- After selecting your home location, app will hang on first launch.
 - Select location popup briefly appears during startup.

 ## Project setup